HSBNE/hsbne.github.com/README.md

 ### The slower, but more powerful way

 1. Fork this repo
-2. Clone your fork to a local drive
+2. Clone your fork to a local drive (git clone git://git@github.com:YOURUSERNAME/hsbne.github.com.git
+3. cd hsbne.github.com.git
+4. Tell your local installation of git to track the upstream master (git remote add upstream https://github.com/HSBNE/hsbne.github.com.git)
+5. You can now get the latest version from the original site using (git fetch upstream)
+6. Now go ahead and make your changes

 #### OSX / Linux